bbangert/routes/docs/introduction.rst

 This manual is written from the user's perspective: how to use Routes in a framework that already supports it.
 The `Porting <porting.html>`_ manual describes how to add Routes support to a new framework.

-You may have heard about a development version called "Routes 2".
-Routes 2 is now called "Routes-experimental".
-It was originally intended to be a refactoring with a new API.
-Instead its features are being incorporated into Routes 1 in a compatible manner.
-There may be another Routes 2 in the future that drops deprecated features, but it's too early to say when/if that might happen.